webmaster0307/github-topic-search/README.md

 ## Dev Notes

-- I have used Apollo Client as through manege the state of the application
+- I have used Apollo Client as through manage the state of the application
 - Ant Design to use predefine component for UI
+- React-testing-library to create test cases for the application.

 ### How to run app & test

-- Do *npm install* to get all dependencies
+- Run `npm install` to get all required dependencies installed.
-- Then do *npm start* to run project on local url
+- Then run `npm start` to run project on localhost, i.e. *localhost:3000*
+- To run test cases, run `npm run test`, it will execute the unit tests on the terminal screen.
+  - It will show the results of the test when the test process get finished.

 ### Future Improvements